Oglaf/home-assistant-config/README.md

-# Oglaf's Home Assistant Configuration 🏠
+# Home Assistant Configuration 🏠

 Welcome to my Home Assistant configuration repository!
 This setup is built with three core principles in mind: **Convenience**, **Energy Savings**, and **100% Local Control**.
 Everything is designed to be automated, efficient, and reliable.